Jill Duggar Baby: ‘Counting On’ Star Announces Sex Of Second Child

 “Despite that experience, Jill still said in a video posted by TLC that she and Derrick are ‘so excited’ to be parents again and cannot wait to welcome their newest family member this July.
 ‘We’re really excited about having another son, and I know that Israel and this one will be best friends,’ said Jill.
 The 25-year-old reality star also said that she ‘had morning sickness in the first trimester’ but is now feeling much better in [her] second trimester.'”

 Jill Duggar Dillard isn’t the only Duggar family member expecting a baby, either.
-Her sister, Jessa Duggar, is expecting her second child with her husband Ben Seewald.
+Her sister, Jessa Duggar, is expecting her second child with her husband, Ben Seewald.
 As previously reported by the Inquisitr, there is some strong speculation — presented by Jill Duggar herself — that Jessa is going to have a little girl any day now.
-Jessa’s actual due date is just a few days away and fans are already anxiously awaiting the news that the second baby Seewald has been born!
+Jessa’s actual due date is just a few days away, and fans are already anxiously awaiting the news that the second baby Seewald has been born!

 Jessa and Ben decided not to share the sex of their second baby with the public, but it is presumed that they have found out.
 Like many new parents, the couple wants to keep the sex of their baby private as a way for them to share in the experience without having to tell everyone that specific news.